Implementing Sophos Firewall TLS Inspection Correctly

 - Rollback is documented.

-If the CA certificate has not yet been distributed, see Install Sophos Firewall CA certificate for HTTPS scanning.
+If the CA certificate has not yet been distributed, the article Install Sophos Firewall CA Certificate for HTTPS Scanning can help.

-⚠️ TLS Inspection can disrupt applications that use certificate pinning or perform their own certificate checks.
-Always start with a test group and not with all users at once.
+⚠️ TLS Inspection can disrupt applications that use certificate pinning or conduct their own certificate checks.
+The rollout should always start with a test group and not directly with all users.

 DPI or Web Proxy?

-Sophos Firewall can implement HTTPS decryption in two operating modes:
+Sophos Firewall can implement HTTPS decryption in two modes:

 - DPI Mode: The firewall rule uses the DPI engine.
 SSL/TLS Inspection Rules under Rules and policies > SSL/TLS inspection rules decide what is decrypted.

 - Web Proxy Mode: The firewall rule uses the Web Proxy.
-HTTPS decryption is then controlled through the Web Proxy settings and Web Policies.
+HTTPS decryption is then controlled via the web proxy settings and web policies.

-Modern setups often use DPI Mode.
+For modern setups, DPI Mode is often used.
 The firewall rule is important here:

 - Open Rules and policies > Firewall rules.